bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 ### Home Page

 [Review the provided design file for the home page](design-files/home.png).
-Notice the navigation and header images are missing.
+Notice the navigation and header images are missing. - OK!

-* [ ] Build the HTML and CSS to create the missing navigation and header.
+* [ ] Build the HTML and CSS to create the missing navigation and header. - I DID IT!!
-* [ ] Link the `About` navigation item to the [about.html](about.html) page
+* [ ] Link the `About` navigation item to the [about.html](about.html) page - EASY!

 You will also notice there are 10 boxes on the home page that need background colors.
-Use this list below to correctly style each box:
+Use this list below to correctly style each box: DONE!!

 * [ ] box1: `teal`
 * [ ] box2: `gold`